ButterackingClient/ButterackingClient-Old/README_ENGLISH.md

 | OldAnimations | KoreaComClient | | ToggleSprint / Cape | Quickdaffy / Delta8682 |
 | Armor Status / XYZ / Fps / Cps / KeyStrokes | EricGold |
 | Most of the things remaining | Nether Client (https://youtu.be/xg2M21todDU) |

-~~Hittcolor is said to be the result of a developer's struggle with AI, and it has been revealed with shocking impact...~~

 ## Social Network
 <a href="https://www.youtube.com/@Butteracking" target="_blank">